home-assistant/home-assistant.io/source/_components/somfy_mylink.markdown

 ha_iot_class: "Assumed State"
 ---

-The `Somfy MyLink` component platform is used as an interface to a compatible Somfy MyLink hub utilizing the `Synergy` API.
-It adds covers from the Somfy MyLink platform.
+The `Somfy MyLink` integration is used as an interface to a compatible Somfy MyLink hub utilizing the `Synergy` API.
+It allows the addition of covers from the Somfy MyLink platform to Home Assistant.

 To use your compatible `Somfy MyLink` devices in your installation, add the following to your `configuration.yaml` file: